If you thought leaving your teens behind meant leaving acne behind, think again!

-According to Professor Kurt Gebauer, Fremantle dermatologist and All About Acne co-chair, adult or hormonal acne affects more females than males and typically refers to those aged 25 and over.
-In fact, one-third of total acne visits to dermatologists are made by women over 25 years in western societies.
+According to Professor Kurt Gebauer, Fremantle dermatologist and All About Acne co-chair, adult acne (also known as hormonal acne) affects more females than males, and typically refers to those aged 25 and over.

 “There are two groups who are affected by adult acne – those whose acne occurred in adolescence and followed them into adult life while others who were lucky enough to avoid the teen curse, suddenly find it later in life, but this is less common,” he added.